Product Manager Performance Goals: 5 Examples & Tips

 • SMART Product Manager Goal Example: Increase customer satisfaction by 15% by the end of quarter 3 of this year.

-• SMART Product Manager Goal Example: Increase the conversion rate in the onboarding process by 10% by the end of the next month.
+• SMART Product Manager Goal Example: Increase the conversion rate in the onboarding process by 10% by the end of next month.

 • SMART Product Manager Goal Example: Reduce the number of product defects by 25% by the end of the next quarter through improved quality management.